markgossa/AzurePowerShellDSC/README.md

 # AzurePowerShellDSC
-An idempotent PowerShell module for Azure infrastructure as code
+An idempotent PowerShell module for Azure infrastructure as code.

+See other branches.